fivelentj/fedora-desktop/README.md

   - rxvt-unicode: lightweight terminal emulator.
   - feh: used to set wallpapers.
   - vundle: a package manager for Vim.
+  - ImageMagick: Image processor
+  - Neovim: vim replacement
+  - pywal: Used to set color themes to various applicatinos

 i3gaps: Builds the latest [i3-gaps](https://github.com/Airblader/i3) from source.

-compton: Build the latest [compton](https://github.com/chjj/compton) from source.
-Used for transparancy in i3 and stops my virtual box instances from tearing.
+compton: Used for transparancy in i3 and stops my virtual box instances from tearing.

-lightdm: 'Basic Desktop' install on Fedora comes with several different desktop environments for lightdm, this removes most of them.
-Also installs slick-greeter for a better looking login screen.
+lightdm: Installs lightdm and slick-greeter for a better looking login screen.

 polybar: Builds the latest [polybar](https://github.com/jaagr/polybar) from source.
 Used as a replacement for the default status bar.